Core

 [{'role': 'user', 'content': 'Hey my name is Rens'},

-Message(content='Hi Rens!
+Message(content='Hey Rens!
 Nice to meet you.
-How are you doing today?', role='assistant', tool_calls=None, function_call=None, provider_specific_fields={'citations': None, 'thinking_blocks': None}),
+How can I help you today?', role='assistant', tool_calls=None, function_call=None, provider_specific_fields={'citations': None, 'thinking_blocks': None}),

 {'role': 'user', 'content': 'Whats my name'},

 Message(content='Your name is Rens!
-You introduced yourself to me at the start of our conversation.', role='assistant', tool_calls=None, function_call=None, provider_specific_fields={'citations': None, 'thinking_blocks': None})]
+You told me that when you introduced yourself at the start of our conversation.', role='assistant', tool_calls=None, function_call=None, provider_specific_fields={'citations': None, 'thinking_blocks': None})]

 You can also pass an old chat history into new Chat objects: